-Based in Las Vegas, Nevada, Allegiant Air is a leisure-focused airline with a goal of getting people to warm locations where they can relax.
+Based in Las Vegas, Nevada, Allegiant Air is a leisure-focused airline with the goal of getting people to warm locations where they can relax.

-They have a fairly limited route network compared to larger carriers, flying to mostly smaller and lesser-used airports within the United States and Puerto Rico — but they do cover ~117 destinations at least a couple of times per week.
+It has a fairly limited route network compared to larger carriers, flying to mostly smaller and lesser-used airports within the U.S. and Puerto Rico — but it does cover ~117 destinations at least a couple of times per week.

-Allegiant is what is known as an ultra-low-cost carrier, meaning they price their tickets as low as possible and then charge passengers for absolutely everything else.
+Allegiant is what is known as an ultra-low-cost carrier, meaning it prices its tickets as low as possible and then charges passengers for absolutely everything else.
 The fares may be well under $50 one-way, but by the time you are done, your flight could cost significantly more.